-Pre/Corequisite: P (RQ) PSYCH-101 and consent of instructor Directed Research is designed to provide students with advanced experiences in research.
-Students may be engaged in any number of activities related to a research project with a faculty member.
-These activities could include collecting data, conducting literature searches, working with data, writing manuscripts, presenting project results, etc., as determined by the faculty member.
-These opportunities will take place at the individual level or in a small group setting.
+Pre/Corequisite: P (RQ) PSYCH-101 and consent of instructor Directed Research provides students with advanced experiences in research.
+Students may be engaged in activities related to a research project with a faculty member.
+Such activities could include collecting data, conducting literature searches, analyzing data, writing manuscripts, presenting project results, etc., in collaboration with a faculty member.
+These opportunities occur at the individual level or in a small group setting.